BSI-OFIQ/OFIQ-Project/BUILD.md

 </pre>
 To install cmake (in a version 3.26 or higher) use snap (and not apt) as follows.
 <pre>
- $ sudo snap install cmake --classic
+ $ sudo snap refresh cmake --channel=3.26/stable
 </pre>
 Conan is installed via Python with
 <pre>